davep33l/fx-net/README.md

 1. Possible tradable currencies USD, EUR, GBP, JPY and CAD (and all relevant cross pairs, like USD/JPY and JPY/USD being two differently quoted prices)
 2. Trading mandate only allows for spot trading.
 Meaning that trades can only be value for the next possible value date.
 For example, if trades were booked on a Wednesday, the value date can only be a Thursday.

 This project does not contain functionality of the downstream payment system.
-But it does consider an agreed payment format (which form the requirements) in which the payment system would want to receive payment message files once generated.
+But it does consider an agreed payment format (which formed the requirements) in which the payment system would want to receive payment message files once generated.
 These will be stored in a shared location ready for consumption of the downstream payment system.

 ### High Level System Architecture